youyanggu/covid19_projections/projections/README.md

 * We send projections to the CDC every Monday using Sunday's data.
 For example, April 26, May 3, May 10, May 17, etc. As a result, we recommend using those projections for evaluation, since those have the highest impact and were the most carefully vetted.
 See our [open source evaluation](https://github.com/youyanggu/covid19-forecast-hub-evaluation).

 # Updates

+2020-07-22
+* We released a major update that tries to better account for increases in cases and deaths from the reopening.
+See [Update Notes on Twitter](https://twitter.com/youyanggu/status/1286421296474202115).

 2020-07-08
 * Extended projection end date from October 1 to November 1